OOP-Projects-2024/2C-DevDynamics/README.md

-# 2C-DevDynamics create by Ibanez and Dioloa
+# 2C-DevDynamics create by Ibanez and Diolola